cltk/cltk/docs/latin.rst

 .. code-block:: python

-   In [1]: from cltk.stem.latin.lemmatizer import LemmaReplacer
+   In [1]: from cltk.stem.latin.lemma import LemmaReplacer

    In [2]: lemmatizer = LemmaReplacer()